dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

 ## Delete Objects ##

 **Delete One Object**
-This API remove object completely from dena storage.
+This API remove object completely from Dena storage.
 If the object is successfully delete, the API returns the timestamp of deletion time in milliseconds and number of deleted object count.

 Method: DELETE